orbs-network/orbs-spec/behaviors/flows/intra-node-sync.md

 # Continuous Intra Node Block Synchronization Flow

 The source of truth for block synchronization in the node is `BlockStorage`.
-Some of the other services in the node need to be synchronized to the latest block as well in order to fulfill their functions.
+Other node services must be synchronized with the latest block as well, to fulfill their functions.

 Block synchronization intra node takes place by push from `BlockStorage` to each of the other services.
-Whenever a new block is validated and committed to `BlockStorage`, it will push the block to the other services.
-If the services are not in sync, it's the responsibility of `BlockStorage` to push all of the missing blocks to them until they are.
+Whenever a new block is validated and committed to `BlockStorage`, it pushes the block to the other services.
+If the services are not in sync, it's the responsibility of `BlockStorage` to push all of the missing blocks to them until they are synced.

 ## Participants in this flow